mlk3000/COMP7705/index.md

 * Lin Xu - 3036380236
 * Liu Rui - 3036380494

+## Forth Update 7/7

+### Works done by Yang Runzhuo
+- Exploration of Advanced AI Development Tools:

+Gained proficiency in using Claude Code for efficient code generation and development assistance.

+- Mastered the implementation of sophisticated agent models using LangChain, focusing on two key architectures:

+ReAct Framework: Developed an understanding of how to build agents that synergize reasoning and action to robustly handle tasks.
+Plan-and-Execute Model: Learned to construct agents that first formulate a multi-step plan and then execute it, enhancing the reliability of complex workflows.

 ## Third Update 6/16 (After the Interium Report)

 ### Works done by Yang Runzhuo